 Property management companies, engineering consulting firms, service companies, data center operators, state energy agencies, and utilities will benefit from the expertise provided by DCEPs.

-There are currently three DCEP courses available: Generalist, HVAC Specialist, and IT Equipment Specialist.
-The one-day Generalist course provides a high-level view of different IT and support systems (HVAC, Air Management, and Electrical) in data centers, the two-day HVAC Specialist course is an in-depth review of HVAC/mechanical systems, and the one-day IT Equipment Specialist course is an in-depth review of IT systems.
-A fourth DCEP course (one day) will be added in early 2025: Electrical Power Chain with an in-depth review of electrical systems.
+There are currently four DCEP courses available: Generalist, HVAC Specialist, IT Equipment Specialist, and Electrical Specialist.
+The one-day Generalist course provides a high-level view of different IT and support systems (HVAC, Cooling, and Electrical) in data centers, the two-day HVAC Specialist course is an in-depth review of HVAC/mechanical systems, the one-day IT Specialist course is an in-depth review of IT systems, and the one-day Electrical Specialist course is an in-depth review of the data center power chain.

 The Federal Energy Act of 2020 states that each Federal agency shall consider having the data centers of the agency evaluated once every 4 years by energy practitioners certified pursuant to the DCEP program.
 This will increase the demand for DCEPs and not just in the Federal sector.